 - No matter what, we will get parenting right.

-If you want to establish a terrific child custody agreement that will enable your kids to flourish and grow into healthy adults, then come to the table without a single toxic emotion.
-Not one.
-Toxic emotions & perceptions are why custody becomes a brutal battle that ravages a family.
-This all too common conflict is at distinct odds with the most fundamental goal of a family divided, trying to set up two homes from an income (that may have been already stretched) and maintain a healthy spirit …
+Are we serving the best interest of your children if we split up, you ask yourselves.
+The atmosphere in your home is toxic, or maybe just joyless, and you know that’s not good for the kids.
+But just because you don’t want to live with each other anymore, that doesn’t mean you can’t establish a terrific child custody agreement in two separate homes that will enable your kids to flourish and grow into healthy adults.
+The reasons why you want to divorce or separate, all the wrongs your spouse did to you, they no longer matter when it comes to creating a cooperative co-parenting relationship and moving forward as a two-household family.
+Toxic emotions & perceptions and the need for revenge are why custody becomes a brutal battle that ravages a family.
+This all too common conflict is at distinct odds with the most fundamental goal of a family divided, trying to set up two homes with the income that paid for only one, and may have been already stretched, and maintain a healthy spirit …

 Anger, fear, resentment, mistrust, blame.
 True divorcing emotions.
-But they belong with the ruined adult relationship and not contaminating cooperative co-parenting.
+But you can learn not to let them contaminate cooperative co-parenting, and I will help you do just that.
 This is how you serve your children.

 Impossible this is not!
 Through this blog; The Four Agreements of Child Custody, I will use each Agreement as a teaching tool for helping divorcing parents set aside the toxic emotions & perceptions of each other so they can create the best possible child custody agreement.